openphacts/explorer2/README.md

 * Run rake db:create:all
 * Run rake db:migrate
 * [Register](http://dev.openphacts.org "Open PHACTS developer home") to get your application keys.
-* Copy config/app_settings.yml_example to config/app_settings.yml and change the app keys and API url. to the appropriate values.
+* Copy config/app_settings.yml_example to config/app_settings.yml and change the app keys and API url to the appropriate values.
+Add settings for ketcher (see below).

 Run rails s to start the server and navigate your browser to localhost:3000